What does CSEA stand for?

 The non-custodial parent collects Social Security Disability.
 Can there be income withholding on that check?

 Yes, there can be income withholding for Social Security Disability and Social Security Retirement benefits.
 There cannot be a withholding for SSI because those benefits are a form of public assistance.
+The amount of the child support order may be reduced if both SSDI and SSI are received or the child receives a derivative benefit from the obligor.

 I've heard there is a law called UIFSA.
 What does this law do?